ahbnr/jdi2owl/README.md

 There is no tutorial yet, but you can look at some usage examples.

 For some very basic examples, you can look at the tests in [`src/test/kotlin/de/ahbnr/semanticweb/jdi2owl/tests`](https://github.com/ahbnr/jdi2owl/tree/main/src/test/kotlin/de/ahbnr/semanticweb/jdi2owl/tests).
-E.g. [`HelloWorldTest.kt`](https://github.com/ahbnr/jdi2owl/blob/main/src/test/kotlin/de/ahbnr/semanticweb/jdi2owl/tests/HelloWorldTest.kt) shows how to map the state of basic "Hello World"-program, and some inspections performed on the resulting knowledge base.
+E.g. [`HelloWorldTest.kt`](https://github.com/ahbnr/jdi2owl/blob/main/src/test/kotlin/de/ahbnr/semanticweb/jdi2owl/tests/HelloWorldTest.kt) shows how to map the state of a basic "Hello World"-program, and demonstrates some simple inspections performed on the resulting knowledge base.

-The main usage example is the Semantic Java Debugger (sjdb).
+The main usage example is the [Semantic Java Debugger](https://github.com/ahbnr/SemanticJavaDebugger) (sjdb).
-For instance, the code in [`src/main/kotlin/de/ahbnr/semanticweb/sjdb/repl/commands/BuildKBCommand.kt`](https://github.com/ahbnr/SemanticJavaDebugger/blob/main/src/main/kotlin/de/ahbnr/semanticweb/sjdb/repl/commands/BuildKBCommand.kt) in the `sjdb` project demonstrates how to construct a knowledge base from the state of a running Java program.
+For instance, the code in [`src/main/kotlin/de/ahbnr/semanticweb/sjdb/repl/commands/BuildKBCommand.kt`](https://github.com/ahbnr/SemanticJavaDebugger/blob/main/src/main/kotlin/de/ahbnr/semanticweb/sjdb/repl/commands/BuildKBCommand.kt) in the `sjdb` project constructs a knowledge base from the state of a paused Java program.
 The other files in that directory also contain many examples on how that knowledge base can be queried.

 Furthermore, there are some examples on how to use the plugin system of `jdi2owl` for extending a mapping.